chris-netizen/youth_guide_privacy/index.md

 # Privacy Policy

-Last updated: [Date]
+Last updated: 23/01/2025

 ## Overview
-This Privacy Policy describes how [Your App Name] ("we", "our", or "us") collects, uses, and discloses your information when you use our mobile application (the "App").
+This Privacy Policy describes how Methodist Youth Guide Reflection ("we", "our", or "us") collects, uses, and discloses your information when you use our mobile application (the "App").

 ## Information We Collect